yoonmoonsick/dnd2024/README.md

 > The counsel of a Diviner is sought by those who want a clearer understanding of the past, present, and future.
 As a Diviner, you strive to part the veils of space, time, and consciousness.
 You work to master spells of discernment, remote viewing, supernatural knowledge, and foresight.

 - Level 6: Expert Divination
   - Casting Divination spells comes so easily to you that it expends only a fraction of your spellcasting efforts.
 When you cast a Divination spell using a level 2+ spell slot, you regain one expended spell slot.
-The slot you regain must be of a level lower than the slot you expended and can’t be higher than level 5.
+The slot you regain must be of a level lower than the slot you expended and can't be higher than level 5.

 ### Enchanter